Harvey Esajas: Retirement and return

-Esajas decided to move abroad and was able to have trials at ACF Fiorentina and Torino F.C. in Italy, but neither offered him a contract.
-He then tried to find a club in Spain, spending some time at CD Móstoles, Real Madrid Castilla and Zamora CF, but did not succeed at any, thus deciding to end his career and find a regular job at a Spanish circus.
+Esajas decided to move abroad and was able to have trials at Fiorentina and Torino in Italy, but neither offered him a contract.
+He then tried to find a club in Spain, spending some time at Mostoles, Real Madrid Castilla and Zamora, but did not succeed at any, thus deciding to end his career and find a regular job as a travel agent.

 Esajas disappeared out of the world of football for a long time, until 2004 (during this time, he also worked as a dish washer).
-Upon a visit to his close friend Clarence Seedorf, who played at A.C.
-Milan, he spoke of his wish to return to professional football – at that time his weight was over 100 kg and he had not touched a ball in three years time.
+Upon a visit to his close friend Clarence Seedorf, who played at AC Milan, he spoke of his wish to return to professional football – at that time his weight was over 100 kg and he had not touched a ball in three years time.
 Seedorf went to club coach Carlo Ancelotti and told him as a joke he could have a defender for free.
 The manager's reaction was skeptical, but he accepted the challenge and gave Esajas the opportunity to train at Milanello for a while; in three months time, the player lost 15 kg and in June 2004 was in footballing shape again, thus being offered a contract.

-When 2004–05's Serie A began, Esajas was one of Milan's last options on the bench, but in January 2005 he was given a few minutes of play for his hard work.
-He came on as a substitute three minutes before time in the Italian Cup match against U.S. Città di Palermo, for Massimo Ambrosini, and was even able to create a scoring opportunity for Jon Dahl Tomasson, who headed over the bar in an eventual 2–0 home win.
+When 2004–05 Serie A began, Esajas was one of Milan's last options on the bench but, in January 2005, he was given a few minutes of play for his hard work.
+He came on as a substitute three minutes before time in the Italian Cup match against Palermo for Massimo Ambrosini, and was even able to create a scoring opportunity for Jon Dahl Tomasson, whose shot was saved in an eventual 2–0 home win.

 Subsequently, Esajas was part of the Milan squad in Istanbul when they played and lost on penalties to Liverpool in the 2005 Champions League final.
-He did not play any more matches for the Rossoneri, but moved to Serie C team A.C.
-Legnano instead, also representing Calcio Lecco 1912 in that same season before ending his career for the second and definitive time.
+He did not play any more matches for the Rossoneri, but moved to Serie C team Legnano instead, also representing Lecco in that same season, before ending his career for the second and definitive time.

 Esajas himself described the story of his career as follows: "The incredible story of the man who made the impossible thing possible."